 The drum industry is huge, having multiple companies producing different types of drums and pieces of equipment.
-There are so many brands out there that put out high-quality instruments.
+There are so many drum set brands out there that put out high-quality instruments.

 The Pearl company started making drums in 1950.
 Originally a company that made music stands, they shifted their focus to drums very shortly after being established.
 Based in Japan, Pearl has continued to produce some of the highest-quality drum kits on the market.

 I’d say that Pearl is arguably one of the most famous drum brands to non-drummers.
 I’ve met so many people that ask if I play on a Pearl kit once they find out I’m a drummer.
 While Pearl drums aren’t as popular as they used to be in the early 2000s, the brand still sits near the top of the drum industry.

 Pearl holds the record for having the most sold drum kit of all time with their Export Series.
 That drum kit accurately represents what Pearl brings to the table.
 They provide great quality drums at affordable prices.

 I think the reason they’re so popular is that Pearl Export kits used to be seen all over schools and universities, so people started getting very familiar with the Pearl name.

 They also have some fantastic pro-level kits.
 Whether you’re playing live or in the studio, Pearl has a huge range of drums for every situation.
 The shells on all their kits are made with Pearl’s ‘Superior Shell Technology’ which makes the them incredibly strong.

 One huge strength of Pearl drum kits is that you get solid and durable hardware, no matter what the price of the kit is.
 You can take the hardware that comes with their budget Roadshow kit and use it with their pro Reference kit.